vital-ultrasound/ai-echocardiography-for-low-resource-countries/datasets/labelling-annotation/README.md

 ```

 1.2 Save files in your local machine.
-For instance, files are organised as follows where "mx19@sie113-lap" is the username with machinename:
+For instance, files are organised as follows where "mx19@sie113-lap" is the username with machine name:
 ```
 mx19@sie133-lap:~/datasets/vital-us/echocardiography/videos/01NVb-003-072$ ls -lR
 .: